zeerorg/k3s-in-docker/README.md

 # k3d - k3s in docker

 A lightweight alternative to KinD for local development.
 Read the introductory blog [post](https://blog.zeerorg.site/post/k3d-kubernetes-dev-env).
+There is a more updated tool [rancher/k3d](https://github.com/rancher/k3d) which has more functionality than this tool and is written in go, I'd urge you to give it a try over this repo.

 ## Install and run